cs100/template-lab-02-git-flow/README.md

 Throughout the development process, there are times where new commits may introduce problems in existing code.
 For these situations we can use git to revert the changes so our master is functional while we debug the issue on our own branch.
 This is very important for larger teams who might have contributors branching off of a broken master, leading to frustration when a developer thinks their changs are broken when really it was master that was broken.

 Uh-oh, we forgot about adding the function to `main.cpp`!
 Let's do that now.
-Flip a coin between Partner 1 and 2 to see who does so.
+Since Partner 1 resolved the merge conflict, Partner 2 should do this part.

 ```c++
 #include "c-echo.h"